claireleeyan/binary-search-app/README.md

 # Demo Vid / Screenshot of Test

+Click to view screen recording demo of how it works : https://raw.githubusercontent.com/claireleeyan/binary-search-app/main/demo.mp4

 # Problem Breakdown and Computational Thinking

   1. Decomposition: What smaller steps form your algorithm?